ol-MEGA/olMEGA_DataExtraction/README.md

 # olMEGA_DataExtraction #

-Matlab tool for automatic data extraction and analysis from smartphone.
+Matlab tool for automatic data extraction (and analysis) from smartphone.
-Version 1.0
+Version 1.1

 ### Prerequisites: ###
 * Matlab 2018b (or later)